athiyenarivalagan/arm-ai-optimization/README.md

 ## Why This Project Matters

-This project demonstrates a practical end-to-end workflow for deploying transformer inference efficiently on Arm server CPUs.
+This project demonstrates a practical end-to-end workflow for deploying transformer inference efficiently on Arm server CPUs by combining model/runtime optimization with hardware-aware tuning.

 Rather than evaluating optimization techniques in isolation, the project measures their effect on latency, throughput, model size, and prediction quality on real AWS Graviton3 hardware.